tech-by-design/polyglot-prime/integration-artifacts/ccda/ccda-techbd-channel-files/mirth-connect/README.md

-# BridgeLink Channel: TechBD CCD Workflow
+# Mirth Connect Channel: TechBD CCD Workflow

 This folder contains one Mirth Connect channel export: `TechBD CCD Workflow`.
 The channel handles CCDA ingestion on one listener and routes traffic to either validation-only processing or conversion-and-submission processing.